open-data-fabric/open-data-fabric/rfcs/006-checkpoints-as-files.md

 ## Motivation

-Currently engine can produce a checkpoint that includes arbitrary structure of files and directories.
+Currently, engine can produce a checkpoint that includes arbitrary structure of files and directories.
 This presents few problems:

 1) Metadata blocks need to refer to checkpoints by hash, but there is no standard approach to computing a hash of a directory.
 We would need to create a stable directory hashing algorithm ourselves and this complexity will spread to all implementations.

 2) Allowing arbitrary file structures is also a security concern, e.g. need to make sure engines don't create weird symlinks.

 3) When downloading a dataset from repository, many transfer protocols don't have a standard way to list a directory.
-One such example is HTTP - there is no standard content format for `GET` on a directory - most web servers will return a stylyzed HTML.
+One such example is HTTP - there is no standard content format for `GET` on a directory - most web servers will return a styled HTML.
 Similarly to how Git can clone a repo using the ["dumb protocol"](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) we'd like to be able to walk and download entire dataset, and this means having a fixed directory structure and only referencing files.

 ## Guide-level explanation

 ## Reference-level explanation

-Specification will be updated to no nonger refer to checkpoints as opaque directories.
+Specification will be updated to no longer refer to checkpoints as opaque directories.

 The temporary `ExecuteQueryRequest` schema that relies on file mounting will be updated.